briankoser/sfc-listeners-guide/episodes/0108-top-5-sci-fi-geniuses-gone-bad.md

 Ben says the schedule is to release two episodes a week, with special appearances by Daniel and "Kory".
 So, no more Listener Feedback shows.

-Ben jokes that he'll just stop forwarding feedback to Matt. <q class="archivist inline">For now it's a joke.</q>
+Ben jokes that he'll just stop forwarding feedback to Matt. {% arc %}For now it's a joke.{% endarc %}

 {% timeLink podcast_file_url, '1:06:54' %} Recording of the Sci-Fi Christian Story Time sound clip